jayenliao/Kaohsiung-Vote-2018-2020/README.md

-# Data Analysis of Three Voting in Kaohsiung in 2018-2020 (Focus on the Approval Rate of Han Kuo-Yu)
+# Data Analysis of Three Votings in Kaohsiung in 2018-2020: Focus on the Approval Rate of Han Kuo-Yu
 ## A final project for Data Management

 ### Author: